Trustroots/trustroots/INSTALL.md

 - Run the app by typing `npm start`
 - When you do changes to any files, they get recompiled and the browser is refreshed.
 - Keep an eye on console in case of compiling errors.
+- To read and debug MongoDB, use e.g. [Robomongo](https://robomongo.org/) to connect to your localhost.
 - [Read more](https://github.com/Trustroots/trustroots/wiki/Development)

 ### Generate documentation